 Let us know if you need help to participate.
-The Black Hawk County MPO will make accommodations at no cost for persons with disabilities, persons requiring alternative language services, or any other special communication or accommodation needs who desire to participate in an MPO event.
-People wanting to arrange for accommodations should call (319) 235-0311 at least 48 hours prior to the event.
+The Black Hawk County MPO will make accommodations at no cost for persons with disabilities or persons requiring alternative language services who desire to participate in an MPO event.
+People wanting to arrange for accommodations should call (319) 235-0311 at least two businesses days prior to the event.

 Voice your opinion.
 Every meeting has time set aside for public comments, and staff members can assist with the procedure for speaking during those times.
 When we have significant plan changes or are introducing new plans or projects, we have extended public comment periods.
-You can also call, email, or write to MPO staff at any time to provide comments and opinions.
+You can also call, email, or write to MPO staff at any time to provided comments and opinions.

 Subscribe to our electronic newsletter.
-The Iowa Northland Regional Council of Governments distributes a monthly electronic newsletter on all activities - including Black Hawk County MPO transportation planning projects.
+The lowa Northland Regional Council of Governments distributes a monthly electronic newsletter on all activities - including Black Hawk County MPO transportation planning projects.
 This newsletter is available to anyone.
 To sign up, call (319) 235-0311.